jdlnb23/ndr/Readme.txt

     If Not HasControlKey(ws, "FeeBase_Post") Then
         WriteControl ws, "FeeBase_Post", "NAV"
     End If

+    ' Refresh external tape flag: If TRUE, refresh the asset tape from external CSV on each build/refresh.
+    If Not HasControlKey(ws, "Refresh_External_Tape") Then
+        WriteControl ws, "Refresh_External_Tape", True
+    End If
     If Not HasControlKey(ws, "IP_End_Q") Then
         WriteControl ws, "IP_End_Q", 12
     End If